-The Hallinan Law Firm brings together top-level knowledge, experience and fortitude, a unique combination essential to our success in affording our clients the best possible representation.
-Our boutique firm offers the efficiency and rate of success that many larger firms are known for, while offering our clients the utmost of personal care and attention.
-We know that not only are your rights and possibly your freedoms on the line, we know the importance of being able to fight to keep these for our clients, we know the importance of doing this while also helping to protect their reputation with their family, friends, colleagues and from the public at large.
+The Hallinan Law Firm brings together top-level knowledge, experience, and fortitude, a unique combination essential to our success in affording our clients the best possible representation.
+Our boutique firm offers the efficiency and rate of success for which many larger firms are known while offering our clients the utmost personal care and attention.
+We strive to protect not only your rights and freedom, but also your reputation, professional licenses, and immigration status if necessary.

-The Hallinan Law Firm will provide you with carefully crafted, unwavering and discrete representation.
-We know that every person’s situation is highly unique to themselves, their families and their well-being.
-This is why we focus on giving the highly individualized attention and care that our clients deserve.
+The Hallinan Law Firm will provide you with carefully crafted, unwavering, and discrete representation.
+We know that each individual’s own set of circumstances is highly unique, which is why we focus on providing the individualized attention and care that our clients deserve.

 Criminal Defense Practice You Can Trust

 Being charged or a suspect in a crime, even when you know you are innocent of it, is always scary when there is a legitimate chance that your day-to-day reality may be affected in an unpleasant way if the case goes to trial and even worse, if you are convicted.

 The Hallinan Law Firm specializes in criminal defense.
 When you are charged with, or suspected of committing a crime, your power lies in knowing how to exercise your rights.
 Our attorneys have the knowledge and experience to best advise you on how to do just that, intelligently.
 We will effectively and vigorously represent you in front of a judge, a prosecutor, and a jury if necessary, to get the best results available.
 Additionally, if you seek to improve your existing criminal record, we will represent you through motions to expunge prior convictions, modify and terminate probation, and reduce felony convictions to misdemeanors.